 Any translation from other languages into Chinese is, in a sense, some kind of sinolisation.
-Here, sinolisation is used in a narrower sense, referring to the practice of translating English metrical verse into Chinese traditional poetic forms, such as siyan, wuyan, qiyan, ciquti, and other Chinese traditional forms.
+Here, sinolisation is used in a narrower sense, referring to the practice of translating English metrical verse into Chinese traditional poetic forms, such as siyan, wuyan, qiyan, ciquti,1 and other Chinese traditional forms.
 This approach is the first method ever adopted by Chinese poetry translators, and predominates the earliest period in the history of Chinese translation of English metrical verse.
-At the very beginning of the introduction of English metrical poems into China, it was natural to render them into Chinese traditional poetic forms, because at that time these forms, especially siyan, wuyan and qiyan, were indisputably the carrier of poetry, and translators then were quite adept in composing Chinese traditional poems.
+At the very beginning of the introduction of English metrical poetic forms, because at that time these forms, especially siyan, wuyan and qiyan, were indisputably the carrier of poetry, and translators then were quite adept in composing Chinese traditional poeties.